No-Country/c9-02-t-csharp-react/README.md

 When making a service payment, the user will need to provide the following details:

-    o	typeTransaction: If it is a service payment, it will be one (“1”). o	idSourceAccount: ID of the user’s own account. o	idService: ID of the service to be paid, which will already have its amount.
+    o	TypeTransaction: If it is a service payment, it will be one (“1”). o	DestinationAccountCBU_CVU: CBU or CVU of the user’s own account. o	IdService: ID of the service to be paid, which will already have its amount.

 •	The user will be able to make transfers between accounts within the same bank.

 When making a transfer, the user will need to provide the following details:

-    o	typeTransaction: If it is a transfer, it will be two (“2”). o	amount: Amount to transfer.
+    o	TypeTransaction: If it is a transfer, it will be two (“2”). o	Amount: Amount to transfer.
-    o	idSourceAccount: ID of the user’s own account. o	Cbu_cvu: CBU or CVU of the account to which the transfer is to be made. o	alias: Alias of the account to which the transfer is to be made.
+    o	IdSourceAccount: ID of the user’s own account. o	CBU_CVU: CBU or CVU of the account to which the transfer is to be made. o	Alias: Alias of the account to which the transfer is to be made.

 •	The user will be able to exchange rewards for points.